pointOfive/Home/Bio/README.md

 the [AMNH](https://www.google.com/maps/place/American+Museum+of+Natural+History/@40.7802558,-73.9829629,15z/data=!4m5!3m4!1s0x89c258f4b00f7a09:0xa27d8172624c5db1!8m2!3d40.7813241!4d-73.9739882), and
 [Riverside Park](https://www.google.com/maps/@40.8027274,-73.9705007,14z)).
-Aside from Central Park (which is obviously the best thing a city ever did for itself), I am unendingly impressed with the efficieny of the [Subway System](http://web.mta.info/maps/submap.html) in [Manhattan](https://en.wikipedia.org/wiki/Boroughs_of_New_York_City)
-(which clearly distinguishes me as a non-native).
-And I have loved having the chance to live in, explore, and enjoy this unique city.
+Aside from Central Park (which is obviously the best thing a city ever did for itself), I am unendingly impressed with the efficieny of the [Subway System](http://web.mta.info/maps/submap.html) in [Manhattan](https://en.wikipedia.org/wiki/Boroughs_of_New_York_City), which clearly distinguishes me as a non-native... but I suppose that's exactly why I have loved having the chance to live in, explore, and enjoy this unique city.

 ## ATX